 Housing the Greek Tortoise

 Greek tortoises stay fairly small but still need ample space to exercise.
 Many tortoise owners prefer using large plastic storage tubs or building wooden enclosures instead of using fish tanks for housing.
-Tortoises don't need the height the tanks offer, only the floor space.
+Tortoises don't need the height tanks offer, only the floor space.
 An enclosure that’s at least 3 feet by 6 feet with walls around 18 inches tall is adequate, though bigger is always better.
 Make sure you remove uneaten food and other visible waste from the enclosure daily, and scrub all surfaces of the enclosure with a reptile-safe cleaner weekly.

-Reptile bedding such as reptile safe mulch, wood shavings, and other dirt mixtures are good for Greek tortoises.
-Just make sure the food they eat is offered on a plate or other surface so they aren't accidentally ingesting their bedding.
+Reptile-safe mulch, aspen wood shavings, and dirt mixtures are good substrate (or bedding) options for Greek tortoises.
+Just make sure the food they eat is offered on a plate or other surface, so they don't accidentally ingest their bedding.

 Food and Water

 Greek tortoises are herbivores and do best with a diet that’s high in fiber and low in protein.
-A variety of dark, leafy greens such as collard greens, endive, fresh parsley, and dandelion greens should be the majority of your tortoise's diet.
+A variety of dark, leafy greens and other vegetables—including collard greens, endive, fresh parsley, dandelion greens, zucchini, broccoli, and shredded carrots—should be the majority of your tortoise's diet.
 Feed your tortoise a few different choices of veggies each day.
 Timothy hay that is chopped up should be added to keep your tortoise's beak trimmed and for the additional fiber.

-Small amounts of fruits such as chopped raspberries, strawberries, or apples may be added but should not make up more than 10 percent of the diet.
-Some tortoise owners offer a small amount of gut-loaded crickets and mealworms, but it is not necessary.
+They can eat small amounts of fruits, such as chopped raspberries, strawberries, or apples.
+But this should not make up more than 10 percent of the diet.

 Like many other tortoises and turtles, shell rot is commonly found in Greek tortoises.
 Usually due to a fungal infection, shell rot can cause painful shell deformities that are life-threatening to the animal if left untreated.

-And like other reptiles, Greek tortoises are susceptible to metabolic bone disease.
-This ailment results from an imbalance in its calcium-to-phosphorous ratio and leads to overall weakening of its bones.
-It's another painful condition that can be fatal if not treated properly.
+Also like other reptiles, Greek tortoises are susceptible to metabolic bone disease.
+This ailment results from an imbalance in a tortoise’s calcium-to-phosphorous ratio and leads to overall weakening of its bones.
+It's another painful condition that can be fatal if not properly treated.

 Choosing Your Greek Tortoise

-Your best bet for getting a Greek tortoise will be a captive-bred variety from a reputable breeder who knows its medical history.
+Your best bet for getting a Greek tortoise is from a reputable breeder who knows its medical history.
 You're potentially committing to this pet for a very long time, so it’s ideal to start with a healthy animal.
 The average cost for a Greek tortoise is around $200.

-In general, a healthy tortoise has clear eyes, free of mucus, and a smooth shell without any signs of deformity or decay.
-If at all possible, ask the tortoise's breeder if you can watch it eat.
-The only tortoise who refuses food is one that is ill.
+A healthy tortoise generally should have clear eyes, no signs of excess mucus, and a smooth shell without any deformity or decay.
+If possible, ask the tortoise's breeder or rescue group if you can watch it eat.
+The only tortoise that refuses food is one that is ill.